-Obviously, this article is subjective, and a lot of people still enjoy World of Warcraft in its current state.
-This article is merely to point out why I, a World of Warcraft player that has been playing since the beginning no longer enjoy the game.
+This article is subjective, and a lot of people still enjoy World of Warcraft in its current state.
+This article is merely to point out why I, a World of Warcraft player that has been playing since the beginning, no longer enjoy the game.

 10. The Only Grinds are the Arbitrary Ones

 Do you know what made the Winterspring Saber or Netherwing Drake so special back in the day?
 The grind was long, harsh, and boring as hell, but at the end of that grind, there was an incredibly rare and unique reward waiting for you that made it all worth it.

 Now don’t get me wrong.
 I think world quests are a decent addition to the game as it gives people a reason to go out into the world after hitting the level cap, but does it have to be the only reason?
 In Battle for Azeroth, we have 6 reputations to grind up, and what they all have in common is that every single player in the game will reach exalted within a few weeks or month and never think about it again.
 There is not a single unique reputation or grind that you can CHOOSE to do to stand out from the crowd.